Leshao-Zhang/AriaNg-Automator/README.md

     brew install aria2

-Put the automator in your /Applications
+Put the AriaNg.app in your /Applications

 Enjoy.